sincze/sagemcom-f3896-py/README.md

 # Sagemcom F3896 client

 A client for the Sagemcom F3896 modem.
+(Works with ZIGGO Modems that now require HTTPS)

 Main goal of @ties is to have metrics from the modem, but the general structure should allow this libary to be used to add other features.